 Cost of Waterbus Ticket from Rotterdam to Kinderdijk

-Make sure you buy your tickets online.
-It’s slightly cheaper and it’s better for the environment.
+Make sure you buy your Kinderdijk tickets online.
+It’s slightly cheaper at times and an e-ticket is better for the environment.
 If you need a travel bank card that offers zero transaction fees and free cash withdrawals, read our Best Travel Bank Card guide.
 It’s free to sign up if it’s available in your country.

 Where to take Waterbus from Rotterdam to Kinderdijk